noaner/edurange-server/README.md

 EDURange is a project sponsored by the National Science Foundation intended to help automate creation of cyber security training games.
+## Introduction
+This is a draft.
+A working version should be ready by June 1.
+EDURange is both a collection of interactive, collaborative cybersecurity exercises and a framework for creating these exercises.
+Currently, we have two exercises: Recon I and ELF Infection.
+Recon I was the first exercise created and was based on a scenario from PacketWars.
+It focuses on reconnaissance to determine hosts in an unknown network.
+The standard tool for this is nmap, and while the student will need to learn how to use that tool in order to do this exercise, that is not the most important learning goal.
+The most important learning goal is developing analytical skills with respect to complex systems and complex data.
+Similarly, the Elf Infection exercise uses standard tools such as netstat but requires that students reason about the behavior of a complex system to discover which binary is infected and what it is doing, e.g. it opens a port and listens for connections, which it should not be doing.
+There are several more exercises planned, and they can be found in the Future Work section

 ## Installation